-But, since almost all accounts and models of the bible of importance for world history – I am talking about age of the universe, creation, a worldwide flood, the biblical model of the universe – have been falsified scientifically if taken as literal and historic, we have to define truth differently.
-Or fight, giving in only when there is no other way any more.
+But, since almost all accounts and models of the bible of importance for world history – I am talking about the age of the universe, creation, a worldwide flood, and the biblical model of the universe—have been falsified scientifically if taken as literal and historic, we have to define truth differently.
+Or fight, giving in only when there is no other way anymore.

-How long did we fight the geocentric worldview we derived from the bible?
+How long did we fight for the geocentric worldview we derived from the bible?
 We can today argue that it was bad interpretation.
-But how then can we be sure that today’s battle grounds are not bad interpretations?
+But how then can we be sure that today’s battlegrounds are not bad interpretations?
 And of course, the bible still talks in the creation story about a space between two bodies of water, one below and one above, with a firmament keeping the upper waters in place, and the lower waters divided, giving free landmasses.
-We can try to reconcile this stating that during the flood the upper water body fell down to earth, but there is no worldwide record of a flood, as much as it is postulated by christian scientists.
+We can try to reconcile this by stating that during the flood the upper water body fell to earth, but there is no worldwide record of a flood, as much as it is postulated by Christian scientists.

 Most of us have now adopted a heliocentric solar system with a multitude of galaxies, and ours nowhere near the center of the universe.

-Will we give in with other problem areas?
-Will we compromise truth, that is, we secretly still believe the old way, but give in to be relevant to others?
+Will we give in to other problem areas?
+Will we compromise the truth, that is, we secretly still believe the old way, but give in to be relevant to others?
 A true compromise.
-Or will we give up our beloved believe just to please others and believe otherwise?
+Or will we give up our beloved beliefs just to please others and believe otherwise?
 Or will we search God and the bible for misinterpretations and grow?

 A Higher Truth

-Just as God has done for ages, he talks “Halacha” to everyone of us.
+Just as God has done for ages, he talks “Halacha” to every one of us.
 He talks in a way we understand.
 What he says is true, and more importantly, life-giving in the situation we are in, and absolutely true in God’s dimensions.
-But as our circumstances, our life stories, our needs, our situations are different, the solutions provided are different and may contradict at times.
+But as our circumstances, our life stories, our needs, and our situations are different, the solutions provided are different and may contradict at times.